 System Settings, the macOS Ventura replacement for System Preferences, more closely resembles Settings on iPhone and iPad, but as well as visual changes, it has also moved key elements.

-As revealed at the WWDC 2022 keynote, macOS Ventura features a redesigned preferences pane, now retitled System Settings.
+As revealed right back at the WWDC 2022 keynote, macOS Ventura features a redesigned preferences pane, now retitled System Settings.
 Its visual change is marked, it's impossible not to see the similarities with iOS and iPadOS, but the alteration is more than skin deep.

 System Settings in macOS Ventura includes new sections for: